 Located in the southern part of the Northern Territory, Central Australia.
-Uluru (Ayers Rock) lies 335 km south west of the nearest large town, Alice Springs; or 450 km by road.
+Uluru lies 335 km south west of the nearest large town, Alice Springs; or 450 km by road.

 The park receives an average rainfall of 307.7 mm per year, and average temperatures are 37.8 °C in the summer and 4.7 °C in the winter.

 Uluru is one of the great natural wonders of the world and the heart of Australia.

 Visitors to Uluru and Kata Tjuta are exposed to an expansive living cultural landscape which few are able to experience.
-Whether they spend their time learning of the ancient cultures of Traditional Owners, hearing about the plights of early explorers, or exploring the stunning flora and fauna with expert guides, face to face with this irresistible land, their senses come alive.
+Whether they spend their time learning of the Anangu - the oldest living culture on earth, hearing about the plights of early European explorers, or discovering the unique flora and fauna with expert guides, face to face with this irresistible land, senses come alive.

 Uluru is one of Australia's most recognisable natural icons.
 The world-renowned sandstone formation stands 348 m high with most of its bulk below the ground, and measures 9.4 km in circumference.
-Both Uluru and Kata Tjuta have great cultural significance for the Anangu - the Traditional Owners and the oldest living culture on earth.
 For Anangu this is more than just a rock, it's a living place.
 Tjukurpa is Anangu law.
 It’s the foundation of all Anangu life and society and the inherent relationship between humans and the plants and animals and the land.
 A walk around Uluru highlights the evidence of Tjurkurpa, where the marks and signs of the creation beings are everywhere, revealing sacred stories.

 Uluru is notable for appearing to change colour as the different light strikes it at different times of the day and year, with sunset a particularly remarkable sight when it briefly glows red.
 Although rainfall is uncommon in this semi-arid area, during wet periods the rock acquires a silvery-grey colour, with streaks of black algae forming on the areas that serve as channels for water flow.